 Assessment tasks must be subject to routine assessment moderation processes and review through consensus moderation practices, including peer review, to ensure that they reflect appropriate assessment design and grading.

-As part of the Gambia College Quality Assurance Framework professional development opportunities that are related to design, implementation and moderation of assessment should be provided to staff
+As part of the Gambia College Quality Assurance Framework professional development opportunities that are related to design, implementation and moderation of assessment should be provided to staff.

 Notification to Students of Assessment Requirements